 Jessica Rhoades

 Jessica Rhoades has committed her career to fostering creative voices, and in 2018, launched her production shingle, Pacesetter Productions, to focus on bringing the projects of new and established writers to life.
-Rhoades is currently an executive producer on Charlie Brooker’s groundbreaking, world-wide sensation, “Black Mirror,” for Netflix, Susanna Fogel & David Iserson’s upcoming “Ponies” for Peacock and Jesse McKeown’s Newfoundland project for Netflix.
+Rhoades is an executive producer on Charlie Brooker’s groundbreaking, world-wide sensation, “Black Mirror,” for Netflix, Susanna Fogel & David Iserson’s “Ponies” for Peacock and Jesse McKeown’s “Below” for Netflix.

 Mark Kinsella